GovernanceGRI Board of Directors

 Before joining Northbridge, Craig served in progressively senior finance roles within the Liberty Mutual Group over a 10-year period.
 During his time at Liberty, he served as Senior Vice President and Chief Financial Officer of Liberty Mutual Group’s Canadian Branches and as Global Head of Reinsurance Accounting and Administration for Liberty International Underwriters (Liberty’s specialty lines business unit).
 Prior to these positions, Craig served as Senior Vice President and Chief Financial Officer of Liberty International’s U.S. operations in New York.
 Earlier in his career, Craig spent 11 years with Ernst & Young in senior Audit, Tax, Systems Assurance and People & Culture related roles.

-Craig is a Chartered Professional Accountant and holds a Commerce and Economics degree from The University of Toronto and over his career served as the Chair of the Insurance Bureau of Canada’s (“IBC”) Finance Standing Committed, served on many IBC committees and initiatives since 2013, participated as a speaker on many industry conferences and served as Chairman of the Finance Committee & Treasurer then President of the Canadian Mental Health Association (Metro) 1998 to 2001.
+Craig is a Chartered Professional Accountant and holds a Commerce and Economics degree from The University of Toronto.
+Over his career he has served as Chair of the Insurance Bureau of Canada’s (“IBC”) Finance Standing Committed, served on many IBC committees and initiatives since 2013, participated as a speaker on many industry conferences, and served as Chairman of the Finance Committee & Treasurer, then President, of the Canadian Mental Health Association (Metro) from 1998 to 2001.

 Lisa Raitt headshot